RQConf_PartnerLoginUrl RQConf_CheckUrl

 Cooperative Investment Plan (CIP) Deduction

-• the employee's gross salary or wages for the pay period;
+- the employee's gross salary or wages for the pay period

 minus

-• the amount that the employee paid to a registered pension plan (RPP) for the pay period;
+- the amount that the employee paid to a registered pension plan (RPP) for the pay period

-• the value of the preferred shares that you transferred for the pay period, at the employee's request, to the employee's or the employee's spouse's registered retirement savings plan (RRSP).
+- the value of the preferred shares that you transferred for the pay period, at the employee's request, to the employee's or the employee's spouse's registered retirement savings plan (RRSP)

 If the amount you have to subtract exceeds 30%, contact us to find out if you can subtract the entire amount.

-If for a pay period the employee received a gross salary of $3,500 and made a $300 RPP contribution, and the value of the preferred shares transferred to an RRSP is $200, the maximum you can subtract for the pay period is $900 (30% × ($3,500 − $300 − $200)).
+For a pay period an employee's gross salary is $3,500, the RPP contribution is $300 and the value of the preferred shares transferred to an RRSP is $200.
+The maximum you can subtract for the pay period is $900 (30% × ($3,500 − $300 − $200)).